Azure/oms-log-analytics-firehose-nozzle/README.md

 At the same time, you can also install [`BOSH Health Metric Forwarder`](https://github.com/cloudfoundry/bosh-hm-forwarder-release) manually if you're using older version.
 Please refer to its document for instructions. _Be advanced, we have noticed that it might occasionally conflict with `Azure OMS Agent`._

 For Syslog, we recommend you to use [`Azure OMS Agent Bosh release`](https://github.com/Azure/oms-agent-for-linux-boshrelease).
-We have planed to provide other approaches for Syslog in the future.
+We have planned to provide other approaches for Syslog in the future.